abinit/abipy_book/abipy_book/abinit_input.md

 * {{ xred }}

-It is always a good idea to set the structure immediately after the creation of an `AbinitInput` because several methods use this information to facilitate the specification of other variables.
+It is always a good idea to set the structure immediately after the creation of an `AbinitInput` because several methods use this piece of information to facilitate the specification of other variables.
 For instance, the `set_kpath` method uses the structure to generate the high-symmetry $k$-path for band structure calculations.